+'We Do Not Have A Policy' Of Separating Families, DHS Head Says, Contradicting Policy

-'We Do Not Have A Policy' Of Separating Families, DHS Secretary Nielsen Says
+'We Do Not Have A Policy' Of Separating Families, DHS Head Says, Contradicting Policy

 "We do not have a policy of separating families at the border.
 Period," Homeland Security Secretary Kirstjen Nielsen says, calling out critics of the Trump administration's "zero tolerance" policy that calls for separating families who cross the border illegally.